Scratch Financial, Inc. Anti-Money Laundering (AML) Program: Compliance and Supervisory Procedures

 b.
 National Security Letters

 National Security Letters (NSLs) are written investigative demands that may be issued by the local Federal Bureau of Investigation and other federal government authorities conducting counterintelligence and counterterrorism investigations to obtain, among other things, financial records of broker-dealers.
 NSLs are highly confidential.
-No Scratch employee can disclose to any person that a government authority or the FBI has sought or obtained access to records.
-Scratch will maintain complete confidentiality regarding the NSL.
+No Scratchpay employee can disclose to any person that a government authority or the FBI has sought or obtained access to records.
+Scratchpay will maintain complete confidentiality regarding the NSL.
 If a Suspicious Activity Report (SAR-SF) is filed after receiving a NSL, the SAR-SF shall not contain any reference to the receipt or existence of the NSL.

 c.
 Grand Jury Subpoenas